Automic/terraform-provider-cda/README.md

       ```%APPDATA%\terraform.d\plugins```

-    Or put the binary in the terraform installtion folder.
+    Or put the binary in the terraform installation folder.

  4. Create your Terraform configurations as normal, and run terraform init: